Welcome

 Thumb pressing a checkmark

 Dr. Pourmand is a professor of emergency medicine in the Department of Emergency Medicine at The George Washington University School of Medicine and Health Sciences in Washington, D.C.
 His research focuses on the current understanding of evidence-based medicine and clinical medicine through multidisciplinary collaboration across the School of Medicine and across the GWU campus.
 Current projects and research interests span medical education, point of care ultrasound, evidence-based medicine, and critical care medicine.
-His work has helped over 200 medical students and approximately 100 residents and fellows in peer review publications.
+His work has helped over 200 medical students and approximately 100 residents and fellows in peer-reviewed publications.
 Recently, his research team has published more than 20 systematic reviews and meta-analyses.

 Current Research Projects: